Menu

 Risks With the Treatment

 Like any new medical procedure, hair cloning carries risks.
-Unforeseen reactions to the cloned cells, issues with hair growth direction, and the potential for tumour development are serious considerations.
+Unforeseen reactions to the cloned cells, issues with hair growth direction, and the potential for tumor development are serious considerations.
+Treating human hair loss—including male pattern baldness, thinning areas, and bald scalps—presents significant challenges for new technologies, as these conditions require effective, safe, and scalable solutions.

 Patients must approach hair cloning with realistic expectations.
 It’s a promising field, but not without its potential pitfalls.
 Ongoing research is crucial to mitigate these risks.